Neirn/equipment_pak_tut/index.md

 ## Blender to ML64 Equipment Pack Tutorial

-From Blender to OoTO 3.x.x: Weapon pak tutorial
+From Blender to an OoTO 3.x.x Equipment Pak

-This tutorial will walk you through the process of importing a custom equipment model from Blender to OoTO's costume manager.
+This tutorial aims to walk you through the process of importing a custom equipment model from Blender to OoTO's costume manager.

 ### Needed software:
 [Blender](https://www.blender.org/)